10 local coffeeshops to check out in Pittsburgh

 This newer addition to Pittsburgh’s coffee scene is quite unique.
 If you love plants and greenery, then you will definitely want to place a visit to Cafe Conmigo high on your coffee shop bucket list.
 This place is decorated with all sorts of beautiful plants.
 Really, it’s a place to sit and relax or meet up with friends over a great cup of coffee in the most tranquil and zen setting in the metro.
 Lots of cozy seats where you can kick back and enjoy a great cup of joe (beans come from local roaster Commonplace).
 As a bonus, they serve treats from local bakery Mediterrea (and also offer a number of GF and vegan treats) and have a ton of plants available for sale.
 Bonus – leashed dogs are welcome!

-These coffeehouses are just alright.
-I wouldn’t necessarily put them on the top of your list or go out of your way to visit, however, they are an okay choice if you happen to be in the vicinity.
+I wouldn’t necessarily put these coffeehouses on the top of your list or go out of your way to visit, however, they are an okay choice if you happen to be in the vicinity.

-Redhawk (Sharpsburg) – While I am personally not a fan of the blah atmosphere and strange layout (Sharpsburg location), the coffee here is quite good.
-The fact that they are located in a historic building is pretty cool, but the atmosphere felt a bit bleak and depressing.
+Redhawk (Sharpsburg) – While I am personally not a fan of the blah atmosphere, the drinks here are quite good.
+The historic building is nice, but the vibe is a bit bleak and depressing.
 On a positive note, the staff was very nice and the coffee was nicely presented.

 Orbis – Cute local coffee shop and cafe in downtown Mt.
 Lebanon.
 The space is attractive and very clean.
-Nice selection of pastries and breakfast food (including delicious veggie quiche).
-Pricing is a bit too high for the area and the drip coffee is much too sweet for my taste.
+Nice selection of pastries, great bagels, and tasty breakfast food (including delicious veggie quiche).
+The setting is quaint, the coffee good (although sadly no refills), and location convenient.

-Yinz (N. Ave) – Popular local coffee chain with 8 convenient locations.
+Yinz (N. Ave) – Popular local coffee chain with 8 locations.
 Coffee is great and the sports decor is a nice bonus at the North side location.
-The food options could be better and drip coffee is unfortunately only served in paper cups.
+Food options are limited and drip coffee is unfortunately only served in paper cups.

-Coffee Tree Roasters – Locally owned coffeeshop with numerous Pittsburgh area locations.
+Coffee Tree Roasters – Locally owned coffeeshop with numerous locations.
 Serves single farm sourced coffee from around the world.
-Coffee and presentation is great as are the seasonal specials.
+Both the coffee and presentation are great.
+Be on the lookout for seasonal specials including a delicious White hot chocolate.
 Food is sub par and wrapped in plastic.
 The Shadyside location is particularly spacious and attractive.

 Do not recommend: Crazy Mocha, Adda, Anchor and Anvil, Espresso a Mano, Rock N’ Joe, Friendship Perk and Brew